Syrupyt/SignalSimFinanceManager/README.md

 ## For developers:
   If you wish to modify this in any way, simply download the directory as a zip.
 Everything you're interested in should be in pyfiles.
 Visual Studio Code recommended, but you choose your seasoning.
 Also, make sure whatever you're using is *in the directory of the python file*.
 Otherwise it'll fail.
   I'll allow any branch requests (if I can figure out how, github is freaky).

+  Further note: The python file will NOT create the json on it's own when it is not compiled with pyinstaller.
+Must manually create it to test it.

   Needed packages (most are pre-installed):
     -tkinter